TylerLubeck/battlebots/README.md

 ```json
 {"art": [], "move": "MOVE"}
 ```
-The value for the `art` key can be up to a 60x60 grid of characters, with newline characters splitting up the grid.
+The value for the `art` key can be an array of up to 60 strings, and each of those strings can have a max of 60 characters.
-The idea is that each bot can produce some ascii art alongside their gameplay, and these images will be displayed in some form TBD.
+In effect, this gives a 60x60 grid to produce ascii art alongside your gameplay.

 For example, to embed the ascii image
 ```